Today is 26th May 2021, It's a Singapore public holiday, Vesak Day (Buddha Day)

 No worries, at the point of writing this article,

-As mention, the equity loan amount is based on the difference between the home's current market value and the homeowner's mortgage balance due.
+As mentioned, the equity loan amount is based on the difference between the home's current market value and the homeowner's mortgage balance due.

-You can use it pay off loans of higher interest rate to save money.
+You can use it to pay off loans with higher interest rates to save money.

 I will higher recommend you to do so if you have not already done so.